 Optimizing the application design: session management

-In the design we are using the Elastic Load Balancer (ELB) for the distribution of load between instances.
+In the design, we are using the Elastic Load Balancer (ELB) for the distribution of load between instances.
 By default, the ELB routes each request to the instance with the smallest load.
-This is also referred to stateless load balancing and needs to be considered in the design of your application.
+This is also referred to as stateless load balancing and needs to be considered in the design of your application.
 Unless you are having strong reasons to store your session state in memory on the web server, you should migrate to an external session provider.
 A common approach for this is the use of a session table within a relational database system.
-However, this doesn’t come without risks as the database system may be unnecessary flooded with session requests.
+However, this doesn’t come without risks as the database system may be unnecessarily flooded with session requests.
 This is potentially impacting on the overall performance of the application and causing scalability issues in the database tier.

 On AWS you are better off to use DynamoDB.
 Amazon DynamoDB is a key-value data store (with recently added support for document data model) which delivers configurable, predictable performance.
-For that reason DynamoDB is an ideal candidate to consider for the management of session state.
-As a fully managed service you won’t even have to worry about any operational or administrative cost.
+For that reason, DynamoDB is an ideal candidate to consider for the management of session state.
+As a fully managed service, you won’t even have to worry about any operational or administrative cost.

 A word on RDS and scaling

 If you are an observant reader you may have already spotted a snag.
 If you really want your overall solution to be truly scalable, you need to ensure that this is applied to each tier of the application.
 This is posing a couple of issues in the traditional relational database space.
 While you have the ability to ‘crank-up’ the amount of provisioned IOPS for your RDS instances, there is no ability to autoscale database instances in the same fashion as EC2.